Skip to main content

 Green Maternity Challenge 2024

-As part of this larger maternity project, the green maternity challenge will be delivered by CSH in partnership with the Royal College of Obstetricians and Gynaecologists (RCOG)the Royal College of Midwives (RCM) and the Sustainable Healthcare Coalition (SHC).
+As part of this larger maternity project, the Green Maternity Challenge was delivered by CSH in partnership with the Royal College of Obstetricians and Gynaecologists (RCOG)the Royal College of Midwives (RCM) and the Sustainable Healthcare Coalition (SHC).

-In the Green Maternity Challenge, six clinical teams in the UK will be selected to receive training and mentoring from CSH to develop, plan, run, and measure the impact of a sustainable quality improvement (SusQI) project.
-Projects will focus on identified target areas for reducing environmental harm and health inequalities.
+In the Green Maternity Challenge, six clinical teams from across the UK were selected to receive training and mentoring from CSH to develop, plan, run, and measure the impact of a Sustainable Quality Improvement (SusQI) project.
+These projects focused on key target areas for reducing environmental harm and tackling health inequalities.

-To read more about the green maternity challenge and it’s impact, please visit our dedicated project page.
+To read more about the Challenge and its impact, please visit our dedicated project page below.

 How can you help make maternity care more sustainable?